Cannabis in Belize: Legalization

 Although legalization of cannabis has never been officially considered by the government, some prominent public figures in Belize have supported the idea.
 In 2017, the Leader of the Opposition, John Briceño, stated, "It is time for us to stop locking up our young people for a stick of weed.
 The time has come for us to decriminalize marijuana smoking and prepare the necessary research to move to legalizing marijuana for medicinal purposes and in small quantities."

 In a 2017 op-ed, former Senator Lisa Shoman stated, "There is no rational excuse to refuse to move past decriminalization to legalization of personal use amounts for adults."
+In 2024, it was reported that the Ministry of New Growth Industries was assessing the prospect of cannabis legalization.

 Tourism

 In 2016, an American tourist off a cruise ship was arrested for purchasing 1.8 grams of cannabis in Belize City.
 Her charges were dismissed, with the judge noting the cannabis was sold openly to her and she appeared to believe it was legal, and she was cautioned against ever possessing drugs in Belize again.